 Helping Teens Struggling

-Resolution Ranch Academy understands that parents want to send their child to a safe, monitored environment where their son receives personal care and individual therapies that help heal behavior or mental disorders–whether brought on by trauma, foster care, adoption, addiction, or family genetics.
+Resolution Ranch Academy understands that parents want to send their child to a safe, monitored environment where their son receives personal care and individual therapies that help heal behavior or mental disorders–whether brought on by trauma, foster care, adoption, life-controlling issues, or family genetics.

 While your teen boy enrolls in our school for troubled teens for counseling, treatment, and improving academic/life skills, Resolution also helps students struggling with post-traumatic stress disorder improve their mental and physical health.